joeyw/octodoctotron/Journal.md

 In the spirit of making things simplier I am going to forget the link to the Octokit docs for now.
 Knowing the method name is good enough since it is easily searchable.

+Now, what we're looking to get from the source files seems very simple.
+A URL and a method name.
+Now we know what we have and what we want it is time to whip up some tests and get the data we want.